Ground beef: "Pink slime"

 Ground beef in the United States may contain a meat-based product used as a food additive produced using technology known as advanced meat recovery systems or alternatively by using the slime system.
 Meat processing methods used by companies such as Beef Products, Inc. (BPI) and Cargill Meat Solutions produce lean, finely textured beef product, otherwise known as "pink slime," from fatty beef trimmings.
 This meat-based product is then treated with antimicrobial agents to remove salmonella and other pathogens, and is included in a variety of ground beef products in the U.S. From 2001, the United States Department of Agriculture (USDA) has approved the product for limited human consumption.
 In a 2009 article by The New York Times, the safety of the beef processing method used by BPI was questioned.
 After the USDA's approval, this product became a component in ground beef used by McDonald's, Burger King and many other fast-food chains as well as grocery chains in the U.S.

 In government and industry records in testing for the United States' school lunch program, pathogens such as E. coli and salmonella were found dozens of times in meat from BPI, which raises questions about safety of the meat product and the effectiveness of the antimicrobial method used in meat recovery system of the company.
 Between 2005 and 2009, E. coli was found three times and salmonella 48 times.
 BPI had a rate of 36 positives for salmonella per 1,000 tests, compared to a rate of nine positives per 1,000 tests for other suppliers for the program.
-However, the program continued to source from BPI because its price was substantially lower than ordinary meat trimmings, saving about $1m a year for the program.
+However, the program continued to source from BPI because its price was substantially lower than ordinary meat trimmings, saving about $1 million a year for the program.
 Cargill, among the largest hamburger makers in the U.S., is a big buyer of the meat-based product from BPI for its patties, according to the Times.
 It suspended buying meat from two plants owned by BPI for several months in 2006 after excessive levels of salmonella were found.

-Cuts of beef
+Categorization

 Although any cut of beef can be used to produce ground beef, chuck steak is a popular choice because of its rich flavor and meat-to-fat ratio.
 Round steak is also often used.
 In the United States, ground beef is usually categorized based on the cut and fat percentage: